-Interview with Pamela Rutledge, Chief Executive Officer, RichmondPRA
+Interview with Pam Rutledge, former Chief Executive Officer, RichmondPRA (Pam Rutledge is now Deputy Commissioner, NSW Mental Health Commission)

 PRA and Richmond Fellowship of NSW knew they shared many values when they decided to merge in 2011.
 Early in the process, Janet Meagher, who was then PRA’s General Manager Inclusion, asked about recovery values and peer work.
 Richmond Fellowship had started to discuss the issue, but they hadn’t formally embraced peer workers, aside from a small number in their PHAMS program.
 In contrast PRA already employed peer workers in their community businesses.
 So Meagher and two other staff with a lived experience worked together on Embracing Inclusion, a policy document about employing people with a lived experience.